 In 1964, President Lyndon Johnson declared unconditional war on poverty in the United States and nowhere was this war more photographed than Appalachia.
 A quick Google image search of “war on poverty” will yield several photographs of President Johnson on the porch of the Fletcher family home in Inez, Kentucky.

 Many of the War on Poverty photographs, whether intentional or not, became a visual definition of Appalachia.
 These images have often drawn from the poorest areas and people to gain support for the intended cause, but unjustly came to represent the entirety of the region while simultaneously perpetuating stereotypes.

 In an attempt to explore the diversity of Appalachia and establish a visual counter point, this project looks at Appalachia fifty years after the declaration of the War on Poverty.
 Drawing from a diverse population of photographers within the region, this new crowdsourced image archive will serve as a reference that is defined by its people as opposed to political legislation.

-This project is now in its second year and is open to submissions from 1 January - 31 December each calendar year.
+This project is now in its third year and is open to submissions from 1 January - 31 December each calendar year.

 This project is designed and directed by Roger May.

 (President Lyndon B. Johnson visit to Tom Fletcher residence during Poverty Tour of Appalachia.
 Serial Number: 215-21-WH64.
 Date: 04/24/1964.
 Credit: LBJ Library photo by Cecil Stoughton.)